Mevlutyildirim/task-manager/README.md

 ## Engineering Stack

-the app has been constructed with following techs
+the app has been constructed with following techs.

 * react
 * styled-components